gnilk/vcpu/README.md

 ! syscall, through sys instruction
 ! disassembling (i.e. reconstructing an instruction from op-codes)
 !
-Separate linker step in compiler (refactor it away from the compiler)
-+ refactor segments and their handling...
+Separate linker step in compiler (refactor it away from the compiler) ! refactor segments and their handling => in context now!
 + compare instructions
 + branching
 + bit instructions (lsr, asr, rol, ror, and, or, xor, etc..)